Pickleball Injuries on The Rise: How to protect yourself on the court!

 Know Your Limits

 Although we humans like to think that we can do anything if we put our minds to it, our body disagrees.
-Our bodies have physical limits to them and playing for too long under high intensity can cause damage to your muscles.
-This is not as much of an issue when you’re younger, however, in older folks, this can be a serious problem.
+Our bodies have physical limits to them and playing for too long under high intensity can cause injury to your muscles.
+One common type of injury is hamstring or quadriceps muscle strain, which can affect your mobility and cause pain.
+This is not as much of an issue when you’re younger, however, in older folks, this can be a serious injury problem.
+To prevent this injury, you should warm up properly and stretch before playing.

 Stretching Before Playing